confluentinc/schema-registry/docs/avro.rst

 Backward Compatibility
 ^^^^^^^^^^^^^^^^^^^^^^

-Backward compatibility means that data encoded with an older schema can be read with a newer schema.
+``BACKWARD`` compatibility means that data encoded with an older schema can be read with a newer schema.
 When the new schema is backward compatible with the old schema, it means that new consumers that were written to use the new schema can also process events written with the old schema.
 An example of a backward compatible change is a removal of a field.
 A consumer that was developed to process events without this field will be able to process events written with the old schema and contain the field – the consumer will just ignore that field.

 Consider the case where all the data in Kafka is also loaded into HDFS, and we want to run SQL queries (e.g., using